emilwest/stats_notes/README.md

 Notice that the two sums could be simplified to a single sum because when $k=l$ the first term has the same form as the second term.
-Imagine that the first term was the diagonal in a covariance matrix and the second term was on the diagonals.
+Imagine that the first term was the diagonal in a covariance matrix and the second term was on the off-diagonals.

 It can be shown that